sharetribe/dev-docs/content/concepts/extended-data/transaction-extended-data/index.md

 slug: transaction-extended-data
 updated: 2025-04-14
 category: concepts-extended-data
-ingress: Transaction extended data allows you to keep sensitive information stored and visible for both transaction parties, as well as add information related to, for example, integrations or analytics.
+description: Transaction extended data allows you to keep sensitive information stored and visible for both transaction parties, as well as add information related to, for example, integrations or analytics.
 published: true